Xe/site/blog/morph-setup-2021-04-25.markdown

 If you want to add a non-VM NixOS host to this, make a folder in `hosts` for that machine's hostname and then copy the contents of `/etc/nixos` to that folder.
-For example let's say you have a server named `mako` with the IP address `192.168.122.147`.
+For example if you have a server named `mako` with the IP address `192.168.122.147`.
 You would do something like this:

 ```console